Joomla Extensions

 After installation, go to extensions > plugins and look for the "Authentication - Shack User Switching" plugin.

-You open this plugin to change the settings.
+You open this plugin to change its settings.

-Of course, security always comes first and you don't want people to be able to abuse this.
+Of course, security is always paramount and you don't want people to be able to abuse this.

 Enter a resticted IP Address.
-This way you can only use this login option when you try to log in through this ip address.
+This way, you can only use this login option when you try to log in via this ip address.

 If you want to allow multiple ip addresses, create a comma-separated list.

 In Safe mode, only specific accounts can use this plugin.
-By default, no accounts are allowed, so you must enter your own user ID to use this extension.
+By default, no accounts are allowed, so you have to enter your own user ID to use this extension.
 This can be a single user ID or a comma-separated list.

 In Advanced mode, it is important that this is set correctly because all users in this user group can switch to other users.
 By default, it is set to the user groups that have access to core.admin and core.manage permissions, which are usually administrator and super user groups.